cube-alchemy/cube-alchemy/docs/api/metric_methods.md

 - `row_condition_expression`: Filter expression applied to rows before calculating the metric
 - `context_state_name`: Which context state this metric operates in
 - `ignore_dimensions`: Control how dimensions affect aggregation - `True` to ignore all dimensions (grand total), a list of dimension names to ignore specific dimensions, or `False` (default) for normal dimensional aggregation
+ - `ignore_context_filters`: Control how context filters affect this metric – `True` to ignore all context filters when evaluating the metric, a list of filter keys to ignore only those specific context filters, or `False` (default) to respect the context filters.
+When a list is provided, remaining context filters still apply, and any `metric_filters` are applied on top.
+Note: `ignore_context_filters=True` is effectively the same as evaluating the metric in the `Unfiltered` context (i.e., like setting `context_state_name='Unfiltered'` for this metric).
 - `fillna`: Value to use for replacing Null values on the metric expression and row_condition_expression columns before aggregation.
 Note: This parameter applies the same value to all columns.
 For column-specific NA handling, use `@pd.fillna()` or `@np.nan_to_num()` functions directly in the expression.

 **Example:**